Solved Problem on Capacitors

 \[ \begin{gather} \bbox[#99CCFF,10px] {C_c=\frac{C_1 C_2+C_1 C_3+C_2 C_3}{C_1}} \end{gather} \]

-Then using the values (I), (II), and (III), the circuit to be solved becomes the following (Figure 3)
+Then, using the values (I), (II), and (III), the circuit to be solved is as follows (Figure 3).

 Figure 3

-The two capacitors between points D and E, Cb and C, are in series, the C4 equivalent capacitance is given by
+The two capacitors between points D and E, with values 8C and C in Figure 3, are connected in series, the equivalent capacitor C4 is given by

 \[ \begin{gather} \bbox[#99CCFF,10px] {C_{eq}=\frac{C_A C_B}{C_A+C_B}} \tag{IV} \end{gather} \]

-The two capacitors between points D and F, Cc and 2C are in series, applying the expression (IV) the equivalent capacitance C5 between them will be
+The two capacitors between points D and F, with values 4C and 2C in Figure 3, are connected in series.
+Applying equation (IV), the equivalent capacitor C5 between them is given by

 Figure 4